mardi 3 février 2026

 Find as many words as you can in today’s Panagram, including the nine-letter solution.
 Visit Telegraph Puzzles to play a range of head-scratching games, including PlusWord, Sorted, and Quick, Mini or Cryptic Crosswords.

-Yesterday’s Panagram was ETHNICITY.
+Yesterday’s Panagram was TEARFULLY.
 Come back tomorrow for the solution to today’s puzzle.

 Thank you for reading.
 Have a fulfilling day and I hope to see you tomorrow.